sharppy/SHARPpy/docs/source/interacting_gui.rst

 The right 2 insets of the SHARPpy program can be changed by right clicking on either one.
 Right clicking will bring up a menu that shows the different insets available for the user.
 These insets exist to help the user further interrogate the data.
 Below is a list of the current available insets:

 1. SARS - Sounding Analog Retrieval System provides matching of the current sounding to past severe weather events.
-Clicking on any of the close matches will load the sounding from that event into the sounding window for closer comparison and inspection (see [Jewell et al.](http://www.spc.noaa.gov/publications/jewell/sars.pdf)).
+Clicking on any of the close matches will load the sounding from that event into the sounding window for closer comparison and inspection (see `Jewell et al. <http://www.spc.noaa.gov/publications/jewell/sars.pdf>`_.
-2. STP STATS - Information on the significant tornado parameter with CIN (STPC) associated with the sounding (see [Thompson et al. 2012, WAF](http://www.spc.noaa.gov/publications/thompson/waf-env.pdf)).
+2. STP STATS - Information on the significant tornado parameter with CIN (STPC) associated with the sounding (see `Thompson et al. 2012, WAF <http://www.spc.noaa.gov/publications/thompson/waf-env.pdf>`_.
 3. SHIP - Distribution of expected hail sizes associated with the significant hail parameter (SHIP).
-4. STP COND - Conditional probablities for different tornado strengths based on STPC (see [Smith et al. 2015, WAF](http://www.spc.noaa.gov/publications/smith/vrot-env.pdf)).
+4. STP COND - Conditional probablities for different tornado strengths based on STPC (see `Smith et al. 2015, WAF <http://www.spc.noaa.gov/publications/smith/vrot-env.pdf>`_.
 5. WINTER - Information on precipitation type, melting and freezing in the profile, and the dendritic growth zone.
 6. FIRE - Fire weather information such as wind speed and humidity in the boundary layer.
 7. VROT - Conditional probabilities for different tornado strengths based on the 0.5 degree rotational velocity.
-(Double click inside the inset to input a VROT value...see [Smith et al. 2015, WAF](http://www.spc.noaa.gov/publications/smith/vrot-env.pdf))
+(Double click inside the inset to input a VROT value...see `Smith et al. 2015, WAF <http://www.spc.noaa.gov/publications/smith/vrot-env.pdf>`_

 Color Ranking
 -------------